 - Add a new set of credentials directly on the API poller page,

 - Add a new set of credentials on the Manage Credentials page introduced in SAM 2020.2.5, or

 - Use existing credentials, as added on the API poller page or the Manage Credentials page.

 Credentials added on the API poller page are sent by HTTP with plain text, instead of HTTPS.
-Consider either adding credentials by logging into the Orion server directly, or using the Manage Credentials page instead.
+Consider either adding credentials by logging in to the SolarWinds Platform server directly, or using the Manage Credentials page instead.